+Past and present Progression of skills

+- Comment on images of familiar situations in the past talking about how we have changed e.g., baby photos. - Understand the difference between past and present and build up knowledge of key historical events through topic, stories and community events e.g., Bonfire Night Remembrance Day.

+Continue to understand the difference between past and present and build up knowledge of key historical events through topic, stories and community events e.g., Bonfire Night, Remembrance Day.

+- Continue to understand the difference between past and present and build up knowledge of key historical events through topic, stories and community events e.g., Bonfire Night Remembrance Day. - Talk about significant historical events and how things were different in the past. - Compare and contrast characters from stories including figures from the past.

+- talk about the lives of the people around them and their roles in society; - know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; - understand the past through settings, characters and events encountered in books read in class and storytelling;

+People, Culture and Communities

-Understanding the World Past and present Progression of skills Autumn Comment on images of familiar situations in the past talking about how we have changed e.g., baby photos.
-Understand the difference between past and present and build up knowledge of key historical events through topic, stories and community events e.g., Bonfire Night Remembrance Day.
-Spring Continue to understand the difference between past and present and build up knowledge of key historical events through topic, stories and community events e.g., Bonfire Night, Remembrance Day.
-Summer Continue to understand the difference between past and present and build up knowledge of key historical events through topic, stories and community events e.g., Bonfire Night Remembrance Day.
-Talk about significant historical events and how things were different in the past.
-Compare and contrast characters from stories including figures from the past.
-Children at the expected level of development will: talk about the lives of the people around them and thei know some similarities and differences between things ir roles in society; in the past and now, drawing on their experiences and wh vents encountered in books read in class and storytelling; at has been read in class; Autumn Create story maps within their immediate environment.
-Know about some celebrations and is able to talk about how they might be celebrated e.g., Harvest, Advent, Christmas, Diwali.
-Understand that some places are special for some members of the community e.g., St James' Church.
-Spring Draw information from simple maps and create their own maps with immediate environment.
-Understand that some places are special for some members of the community e.g., St James' Church.
-Summer Listen carefully to stories about different places and begin to recognise that different places have different features e.g., recognising the difference between life in this country and another country.
-Continue to make maps of the local and immediate environment and describe their journey within this environment.
-Understand that some places are special for some members of the community e.g., St James' Church.
+- Create story maps within their immediate environment. - Know about some celebrations and is able to talk about how they might be celebrated e.g., Harvest, Advent, Christmas, Diwali. - Understand that some places are special for some members of the community e.g., St lames' Church.

+- Draw information from simple maps and create their own maps with immediate environment. - Understand that some places are special for some members of the community e.g., St lames' Church.

+- Listen carefully to stories about different places and begin to recognise that different places have different features e.g., recognising the difference between life in this country and another country. - Continue to make maps of the local and immediate environment and describe their journey within this environment. - Understand that some places are special for some members of the community e.g., St James' Church.
-• describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts, and maps;

-• know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class;

-Spring

-things that are noticed.
-Describing and

-Explore the natural world and talk about the

-drawing what they see, hear and feel outside

-In winter look at changes of matter e.g., ice,

-Describe the features of plants and animals

-different within their immediate environment

-looking at spring flowers and new life e.g.,

-Identify when things are the same and

-and other environments.

-• explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.
+- describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts, and maps; - know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; - explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and when appropriate maps.